Personal Go Bag Contents

 These kits are collections of supplies needed when an earthquake strikes, or an emergency evacuation is ordered.
 Personalize kits and keep them where they can easily be reached—at home, in the car, at work or school.

 This is particularly important during fire season when a quick getaway may be needed.
 A backpack or other small bag is best for these kits so that they can be easily carried in an evacuation.
-During the COVID-19 pandemic additional considerations for your Go Bag include cloth face coverings, hand sanitizer, anti-bacterial wipes, and a thermometer.
+During the COVID-19 pandemic additional considerations for your Go Bag include N95 and/or cloth face coverings, hand sanitizer, anti-bacterial wipes, and a thermometer.